tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Learn how you can utilize the power of Excel and Excel Services BI features to easily create a compelling BI solution using the tools you already know.

-**[Performance Tuning and Optimization in Microsoft SQL Server 2008 R2 and SQL Server Code-Named &#8220;Denali&#8221;][25]**
+**[Performance Tuning and Optimization in Microsoft SQL Server 2008 R2 and SQL Server Code-Named “Denali”][25]**

 Adam Machanic, Mike Wachal Database & Business Intelligence 400 &#8211; Expert DBI402 Day 2 May 17, 2011 from 3:15PM to 4:30PM

 Understanding when to search for performance problems and how to tune your queries to correct them is one of the most persistent questions that face DBAs.
 Join Adam and Mike to explore a methodology for discovering and improving performance problems.
-Along the way you&#8217;ll see examples that take…
+Along the way you'll see examples that take…

 **[Best Practices for Building Tier 1 Enterprise Business Intelligence Solutions with Microsoft SQL Server Analysis Services][26]**